Amy Acton: Career

-Acton taught at Ohio State University as an associate professor of public health.
+Acton taught at Ohio State University as an associate professor of practice in the area of public health.
 She worked at the Columbus Foundation as a grants manager.
 She was director of Project LOVE (Love Our kids, Vaccinate Early).

-In 2008, while known as Amy Beech, she served as a volunteer for Barack Obama's presidential campaign by creating an email group on my.BarackObama.com called "Bexley, Yes We Can!" and publicized campaign events using Facebook.
+Acton was introduced to political organization when she volunteered for Barack Obama's presidential campaign.
+She created a local email group for her hometown of Bexley, Ohio called "Bexley, Yes We Can!" and publicized campaign events using Facebook.

+Director of the Ohio Department of Health

 In February 2019, Ohio governor Mike DeWine made her his final cabinet pick as director of the Department of Health.
 The search process was lengthy, as DeWine had been determined to have the right person in charge in a crisis.
 Acton was the first woman in the post.
 The two previous incumbents were a lawyer and a marketing director; DeWine mentioned wanting to "rethink how we approach this department".

-COVID-19 pandemic

-In 2020, prior to and during the COVID-19 pandemic, Acton advised Governor Mike DeWine, who became the first U.S. governor to close schools and limit gatherings to no more than 100 people, despite the fact that Ohio, at the time, had only three confirmed cases.
-Ohio was also the first state to temporarily close down bars and restaurants, when Ohio had fewer than 40 confirmed cases.
+In 2020, prior to and during the COVID-19 pandemic, Acton advised Governor Mike DeWine, who became the first U.S. governor to close schools and limit gatherings to no more than 100 people.
 Acton soon after estimated that Ohio's then 5 confirmed cases likely translated to 100,000 actual cases, making national news.
 In mid-March, she predicted cases could peak in late April to mid-May.

-On March 12, she said, "This will be the thing this generation remembers."
+On March 12, Acton said of the pandemic, "This will be the thing this generation remembers."
 Ohio House Minority Leader Emilia Sykes called her "the real MVP of Ohio's coronavirus response."
 The Dayton Daily News called her "Ohio's trusted face during the pandemic."

 Acton was an advocate of postponing the 2020 Ohio Democratic presidential primary, which was slated for March 17, 2020.
 The day before the scheduled election, Governor DeWine declared it canceled, only for a judge to rule that he did not have the authority to do so.
 Acton then ordered polling places closed due a public health emergency.
 It was later determined that the election would be conducted entirely by mail-in absentee ballot for those who had not participated in early voting.
 In April 2020, CNN called her "the Buckeye state's version of the straight-talking Dr. Anthony Fauci".

 On April 1, Governor DeWine was reported as "quick to defer to Dr. Acton for specific questions on the virus and its spread" during daily news briefings, "reminding Ohioans that the state's decisions are driven by science."